The big news stories in 1989 were, as usual, disasters and

 addition to the team championships, many Findlay athletes have earned national

 championship titles.
-Currently, Findlay fields 22 NCAA teams and two equestrian
+Currently, Findlay fields 22 NCAA teams and five equestrian

-teams, which compete in the Intercollegiate Horse Show Association (ISHA).
+teams, which compete in the Intercollegiate Horse Show Association (IHSA), United States Eventing Association (USEA), and Intercollegiate Dressage Association (IDA).
 Competing

 regionally in the Great Lakes Intercollegiate Athletic Conference, UF has